 Students transported to school by parents may not arrive earlier than 7:30 AM.
 There will be no supervision until this time.
 In the "Car Rider Line," please remember to be courteous to faculty and staff.
-Moreover, it is YOUR responsibility to be patient and vigilant of students as they are walking to their cars.
+Moreover, it is YOUR responsibility to be patient and vigilant with students as they are walking to their cars.
 Cell phone use is STRICTLY PROHIBITED in the car line.
+Parents must be cautious while driving in the parking lot for everyone's safety, and music must be turned off.